 Procedure varies between region and country, and when your novel is set will also determine the relevance of the resources I’ve included.
 Still, even those outside your jurisdiction might spark an insight that drives your storyline further or deepens your characterization

-Conversations and ride-alongs
+Conversations, consultations and ride-alongs

 My brushes with the law have been limited to bad parking.
 Still, I know a few coppers socially, and it’s to them I’d head for procedural guidance in the first instance.

 If you know a police officer, a forensic anthropologist, a crime-scene investigator, a barrister, or whatever, ask them if you can pick their brains.
 They’ll have expert subject knowledge and insights, and your talking with them face to face could be the most powerful tool of all.

 If you don’t have existing contacts, ask your friends for theirs or put a call out on social media.
 A writer recently requested help from munitions experts via the Alliance of Independent Authors (ALLi) Facebook group.
 Several commenters provided advice and one offered to put her in touch with an expert.

 If your book's set in the UK, try Consulting Cops or Graham Bartlett, author and crime fiction advisor.
 Both have teams of law-enforcement experts who'll help you keep your facts straight.

 Here’s crime writer Julie Heaberlin discussing the importance of researching and feeling comfortable approaching experts, especially to bring deeper layering to her novels:

 ‘I’m very worried about not being accurate […] because there are a lot of writers who don’t research and that’s just more misinformation out there.
 And I learn things myself.
 Standing outside the Texas Death House during an execution … it wasn’t anything like I thought it would be.’